ZachLTech/Schedulix-frontend/README.md

 If anyone dares to, you can fork this repository and contribute if you'd like.
 To do so just follow the instructions in [Installation](#installation) but clone your forked repository instead so you can commit any changes you make or work you do.

+WE WON THE HACKATHONNN!!!!!!!
+TOP PRIZE FIRST HACKATON!!!